 Bitten by the travelling bug, the next day we returned again to St just but this time took the other lane that leads instead out towards the sea and down to Cape Cornwall, stopping to explore an early tomb and cist graves, of Ballowall Barrow.
 Set in a spectacular cliff top location, just beside the road and with a comfortable spot for Lucy Land Rover to park, before venturing on to the cliff path to admire Cape Cornwall.
 I even peeped over the boundary bank of Cape Cornwall golf course to the eighteenth hole!

-Our next adventure took us back to Men-an-Tol, with a little lay-by just off of the lane to park and then a cart track to walk up to the stones.
+Our next adventure took us back to Men-an-Tol.
+There’s a little lay-by just off of the lane to park and then a cart track to walk up to the stones.
 We met a farmer who stopped to chat settled comfortably on a sturdy quad bike loaded with farming paraphernalia as we peered at a derelict farmyard far off of the lane.

-He described his conservation work and talked about his family roots over the centuries; he talked about the landmarks on the moors about longhouses and standing stones and finally told us the farm had last been lived in the 1960’s.
+He described his conservation work and talked about his family roots over the centuries; he talked about the landmarks on the moors; about the longhouses and standing stones and finally told us the farm had last been lived in the 1960’s.

 A circular walk from Men-an-Tol to Nine Maidens

 When we finally reached the holed stone it was “in use” with an American lady clambering through the orifice, ably encouraged by two male cyclist.
 So we changed our plans and set off again to picnic across the moors at Ding Dong Mine with the idea of looking down over Mounts bay as we ate our lunch.
 Well, we reached the mine and as we sat down, we asked a passing dog walker the exact route to the stone circle we had last visited – was it twenty years ago ….an hour later we thought we had better move on!